CallumRG/lessoncraft.ai/Daily Scrum/Mar 25.md

 - What will I do today: Continue working on course component features like course lessons, and course_classlist

 Kaitlyn:
-- What did I do yesterday:
+- What did I do yesterday: implmenting setting page, where people can edit information. change profile photo
-- What was in my way:
+- What was in my way: ways to input a profile photo
-- What will I do today:
+- What will I do today: research on how to input a profile photo

 Michael:
 - What did I do yesterday: Started working on the modal for lesson editing